Bolivia profile

 Newspaper readership is limited by low literacy.
-With hundreds of stations, radio is important, especially in rural areas.
+Radio is important, especially in rural areas.
+There are hundreds of stations.

 The press